deva-prakash-j/java-interview-prep/spring/Spring-Data.md

 - Use `readOnly = true` for queries to allow optimization by some databases.
 - Isolation level choice depends on consistency needs vs performance.
 - Use nested transactions only with supported databases and JDBC drivers.

 ---

-- Use DTOs to avoid exposing entities.
-- Prefer constructor injection over field injection.
-- Use `@Transactional` at the service layer.
-- Split read/write transactions when using CQRS.
-- Consider Spring Data JDBC for lightweight scenarios.

----